resources

 • Be prepared to meet and update your plan(s), if needed.

 • Review School Safety Report action items.
-Principal completes School Safety report follow up report on CSD Dashboard
+Principal completes School Safety report follow up report on CSD Dashboard.

 • School SCC publicize your year’s work and plan successes to school community and Legislators.
+Announce when fall elections will be held.

 • Be prepared to meet and update your plan(s), if needed.